AndrewKovalenko/vertibar/README.md

 ## Why?

 Most methods *underscore* provide already implemented natively in ES5 / ES6.
 As for those methods which are still missing in "native" JS API - *underscore* / *lodash* still provides an ugly API.
-For example, which code does look better: `const clone = _.clone(obj)` or `const clone = obj.deepCopy()`?
+For example, which code does look better: `const lone = _.clone(obj)` or `const clone = obj.deepCopy()`?

 So my intention is to extend "native" JS API with methods we often find missing.